frelei/Unfatify/README.md

 ## Description

-An Demostration Mobile app for iOS to count calories.
+A demostration of a mobile app for iOS to count calories.

 ## Technology